DensCatt/KMP_parallel/README.md

 within the longer genome sequence, and stores the matches, one per line, in a single file in a .txt format

-Here is an example of usage
-python .\KMP.py --DNA .\sequence1.fasta --patterns .\random1.fasta --output .\output.txt
+Here is an example of usage: python .\KMP.py --DNA .\sequence1.fasta --patterns .\random1.fasta --output .\output.txt

-For further information:\n
-python .\KMP.py --help
+For further information: python .\KMP.py --help